Overview of Leg Pain or Sciatica

 How long does it take to recover from sciatica and leg pain?

 Recovery is deponent on the severity and cause of health issues that led to sciatica and leg pain.
 Also, it is dependent on the type of care you get.
 If your sciatica and leg pain is mild, recovery can be a couple of days.
-Disorders that involve spinal discs, joints or compression of nerves can take 4-8 weeks with holistic treatments.
+Disorders that involve spinal discs, joints, or compression of nerves can take 4-8 weeks with holistic treatments.
 Therapy targeting the actual cause of your pain will lead to faster and more complete recovery.

-Treatment Of Sciatica And Leg Pain
+Treatment Of Sciatica And Leg Pain is Similar to a Slip-Disc Treatment

 What Causes Sciatic Nerve pain?